Class: Targeted Therapy

-What are the common (occur in 20% or more of patients) side effects of treatment with Sutent?
+What are the most common side effects of treatment with Vectibix?

 - Abdominal pain